Did you find some rotten meat in your fridge or vegetables growing green fuzz?

 Some bacteria also produce toxins that can make you very sick.
 The most notorious of these is the botulism toxin, which causes death.
-Luckily, botulism toxins are inactivated at 185 F (below boiling) or boiling for 10min.
-However, other toxins are heat-resistant and could survive cooking.
+Luckily, botulism toxins are inactivated at 185 F (below boiling) or boiling for 10 minutes.
+However, other toxins are heat-resistant and can survive cooking.

 Some examples of heat-resistant bacteria and spores: